SuperiorOS-Devices/official_devices/README.md

 ---------------------------------------------------------------------

-## Official devices application
+## SuperiorOS Official Maintainership Application

-Before you apply to add your device into our list of official devices, you should know a few things:
+• Before you apply to add your device into our list of official devices, you should know a few things:

-Any failure in following the below instructions will make you unfit for the maintainership.
+• Any failure in following the below instructions will make you unfit for the maintainership.
 No questions asked.

-### To turn into a maintainer of Superior OS:
+### To turn into a maintainer of SuperiorOS

-• You must own the device.
+• The maintainer must own the device.
 Blind and untested builds aren't allowed.

-• You must have knowledge of git.
+• The maintainer must have an account on Github, Gerrit and also knowledge about those.

-• You must do one or two unofficial build[Post at XDA],  be sure that the build is stable for daily usage before applying.
-Stability context may differ for different devices, so explain for any exceptions.

-• You must have your device sources public [Modified trees needed]  .
+• The maintainer must do unofficial builds on forums.

+• The maintainer device sources must be stable, open and properly maintained.

-### 2. Maintainers conduct notes:
+### Maintainers conduct notes

-• The maintainers mustn't do any unofficial modifications.
+• The maintainer isn't allowed to make any unofficial modifications to the source.

-• The maintainers must upload theirs trees on [SuperiorOS-Devices](https://github.com/SuperiorOS-Devices) organization.
-The trees should fully reflect the changes when a new build is pushed for that specific device tree.
-Last but not the least, it should be fully buildable.

-• The maintainers must test every build before sending OTA update to user.
+• The maintainer must test every build before sending OTA update to user.

-• The maintainers must keep authorship of git commits that are pushed, mandatory for all repository.
-Force-pushes are acceptable.
+• The maintainer must display proper authorship and maintain proper commit history.
+No Excuses for "KANGED" commits.

 ----------------------------------------------------------------------

+## Time to apply

 Mail us at - superioros123@gmail.com with stuffs given below.